Convergence rate for a regularized scalar conservation law: Decay estimates and Convergence

 An important milestone in our proof of the strong compactness in Lebesgue spaces consists of the analysis of the same problem in a low regularity space.
 Interestingly, we are going to show that the convergence in a $\dot {W}^{-1,1}$-like space comes with a rate.
 This turns out to be a consequence of Proposition \ref{mu=0} below, which can be considered as the main new contribution in this section, improving on previous results by the first author.
 More precisely, in \cite{G23}, the first author proved that, for any $T>0$, any compact set $K \subset \R$ and any $\alpha \in (0,\frac{2}{3})$, there exists a constant $C_{T,K, \alpha}>0$ such that

 for all $\varepsilon>0$, any $\ell \in (0,1]$.
 Here, we provide a twofold improvement on the latter bound by showing its validity for $\alpha=1$ and by also allowing the integral on $x$ to be effective over the whole real line $ \R$ instead of a compact set $K$.
-This is the content of the next proposition which is in the crux of the key findings in this paper. \begin{pro} Let $u_0$ be in $H^1(\mathbb{R}) \cap \dot {W}^{1,1}(\mathbb{R})$ and assume that
+This is the content of the next proposition which is in the crux of the key findings in this paper. \begin{pro} Assume that \eqref{u0:COND}, \eqref{u0ell1} and \eqref{u0ell2} hold for some $u_0$ and $u_0^\ell$.
 Further assume that the flux $f$ fulfills the uniform convexity condition \eqref{assum:flux}.
 Then, for all $T>0$, there exists $C_{T,u_0,c_1,c_2}>0$ such that

-for all $\ell \in (0, 1]$. \end{pro} \begin{proof} We proceed in four steps by establishing: \begin{enumerate} \item A uniform bound on $ \ell^2 |q^{\ell,\varepsilon}| P^\varepsilon$ in $L^1\left([0,\infty) \times \mathbb{R}\right)$, by a suitable energy estimate. \item A uniform bound on $ \ell^2 |q^{\ell,\varepsilon}|^\beta P^\varepsilon$ in $L^1\left([0,T) \times \mathbb{R}\right)$, for any $T\in (0,\infty]$ and any $\beta \in (\frac 23,1)$, by an interpolation argument. \item A uniform bound on $\ell ^2|q^{\ell,\varepsilon}|^{2+\beta}$ in $L^1\left([0,T) \times \mathbb{R}\right)$, for any finite $T>0$, by estimating differently the case of the barely positive values of $q^{\varepsilon,\ell}$ --- by the aid of the one-sided Ole\u{\i}nik inequality \eqref{Oleinikellep} ---, and the remaining range of its values --- by a constructive energy method. \item A decay rate for order $\ell $ for $ \ell^2 P^\varepsilon$ in $L^1\left([0,T] \times \mathbb{R}\right)$, for any finite time $T>0$, concluding the proof by ``bootstrapping'' all the bounds shown to hold so far. \end{enumerate}
+for all $\ell \in (0, 1]$. \end{pro} \begin{proof} We proceed in four steps by establishing: \begin{enumerate} \item A uniform bound on $ \ell^2 |q^{\ell,\varepsilon}| P^{\ell,\varepsilon}$ in $L^1\left([0,\infty) \times \mathbb{R}\right)$, by a suitable energy estimate. \item A uniform bound on $ \ell^2 |q^{\ell,\varepsilon}|^\beta P^{\ell,\varepsilon}$ in $L^1\left([0,T) \times \mathbb{R}\right)$, for any $T\in (0,\infty]$ and any $\beta \in (\frac 23,1)$, by an interpolation argument. \item A uniform bound on $\ell ^2|q^{\ell,\varepsilon}|^{2+\beta}$ in $L^1\left([0,T) \times \mathbb{R}\right)$, for any finite $T>0$, by estimating differently the case of the barely positive values of $q^{\varepsilon,\ell}$ --- by the aid of the one-sided Ole\u{\i}nik inequality \eqref{Oleinikellep} ---, and the remaining range of its values --- by a constructive energy method. \item A decay rate for order $\ell $ for $ \ell^2 P^{\ell,\varepsilon}$ in $L^1\left([0,T] \times \mathbb{R}\right)$, for any finite time $T>0$, concluding the proof by ``bootstrapping'' all the bounds shown to hold so far. \end{enumerate}